yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ### Problem 3: Testing the Graph ADT (30 Points) ###

-It is a very good practice to write unit tests for your ADTs.
+It is a must to write unit tests for your ADTs.
 They help you make sure you don’t break your program when you make changes.
 The Unit Tests for *Node* and *Edge* have been created for you.
 Please follow the step-by-step instructions in Gallery 3.1 to run the unit test for Graph ADT.

 **Gallery 3.1** Run unit test for GraphADT in Xcode.